hack-tom/cicd-testing/README.md

 2) Upload it to gcr, the google container registry
 3) From the google cloud platform, establish a function to pull that container to the gke cluster
 4) Run the container on the cluster
+*EDIT* Turns out you can work around the assumption by using [this thing called gke-deploy](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke) which seems to explain how to do this from build from the safety of your own repo config files.